lazyhaotao/MOE-U/README.md

 # MetaOE-L
-Python implement of the MOE-U.
+Python implement of the MOE-U, a meta-optimizer ensemble for few-shot hyperspectral image classification.

 ## File Description
 - dataDes/